Migrate mailing lists to Google Groups

 You can migrate your existing mailing lists (email groups) on an LDAP server to Google Groups, using either the Google Apps Directory Sync (GADS) or Admin SDK’s Directory API.Google Apps Directory Sync

-Use GADS to create new groups for any mailing lists on your LDAP server that you want to use with your organization's Google Apps account.
+Use GADS to create new groups for any mailing lists on your LDAP server that you want to use with your organization's G Suite account.
 GADS synchronizes only groups and their memberships, not the contents or settings of the groups.

 GADS provides a one-way synchronization, so you can continue to maintain your groups on your LDAP server and then synchronize them with Google Groups periodically.